Mexico captures No.1 drug kingpin 'Shorty' Guzman

 "I don't think either the Mexicans or our guys could have done this by themselves," he said.
 "We've been searching for years and wouldn't have been in this position without leveraging and combining assets from Mexico, the DEA, ICE and the Marshals."

+Some were captured or killed but the campaign triggered turf wars and countless atrocities.
+While the centrist Pena Nieto has criticized Calderon's policy, he also found it tough to break with.

+Calderon congratulated Pena Nieto's government in a message on Twitter on Saturday, describing the arrest as a "great blow."

-There has been some concern in the United States that Pena Nieto's government might not be as aggressive in pursuing cartel leaders, but Guzman's capture will ease those fears.
+There was some concern in the United States that Pena Nieto might not be as aggressive in pursuing cartel leaders as Calderon had been, but Guzman's capture will ease those fears.

-"Chapo is the jewel in the crown, the most-wanted drug boss in recent years and, in that sense, this is a great success," said Jorge Chabat, an expert on drug trafficking at the CIDE research centre.
+However, his capture is seen unlikely to interrupt the flow northward of cocaine, heroin, marijuana and crystal meth.

+"This is indeed a very significant development and will no doubt have a huge ... symbolic value for the Mexican government and for U.S.-Mexico cooperation," said David Shirk, an expert on drug trafficking at the Wilson Center in Washington.

 FROM HUMBLE ROOTS TO BILLIONAIRE